LaffertyPlayOn/test1/README.md

 ## Addendum

 ### Trouble-shooting
--	*My timezone tables don't have 'UTC' as an option when I try to set my default-time-zone...
+#####*My timezone tables don't have 'UTC' as an option when I try to set my default-time-zone...*
 	- Ok, we need to update MySQL's internal timezone tables...
-		1. Locate an SQL file that should be included under your MySQL installation directory (in the "share" folder) called "mysql_test_data_timezone.sql".
+>		1. Locate an SQL file that should be included under your MySQL
+>		installation directory (in the "share" folder) called "mysql_test_data_timezone.sql".
-		If you're unsure where to look, try this shell command:
+>		If you're unsure where to look, try this shell command:

 		$ sudo find / -name "mysql_test_data_timezone.sql"

-		Again, it should be in a directory called 'share', so make sure 'share' is in the path you find.
+>		Again, it should be in a directory called 'share', so make sure 'share' is in the path you find.

-		2. Copy the full path, then log into your MySQL client as root (ie, $ mysql -u root )
+>		2. Copy the full path, then log into your MySQL client as root (ie, $ mysql -u root )
-		3. Run the following query:
+>		3. Run the following query:

 		mysql> source <path/to/file>

+>		4. Profit

 ### Notes On Current RDS Instances and Settings (what Production and Staging look like)